 There is a range of individuals across campus that are considered campus security authorities, some for the short-term, and others for the long-term.
 Examples of campus security authorities include faculty and staff advisors to student organizations, advisors of college-sponsored trips with students, working within Intercollegiate Athletics, Residential Life, Student Conduct and Community Standards, Student Engagement, Title IX, and Public Safety.

-Once identified, campus security authorities are invited to the Clery Act: CSA training offered throughout the year, both in-person and virtual training options are provided.
+Once identified, campus security authorities are invited to the Clery Act: CSA training that is offered throughout the year, both in-person and virtual training options are provided.
 Campus security authorities are expected to complete the training once per calendar year.

 The function of a CSA is to immediately report crimes and incidents to Public Safety.